 In truth, the Attorney General, our state's highest law enforcement officer, lacks the conviction to lead the way in restoring standards fundamental to the integrity of our judicial process.
 His legal staff are among the most brazen of liars who "go free in the courtroom".
-Both in state and federal court, his Law Department relies on litigation misconduct to defend state agencies and officials sued for official misconduct, including corruption, where it has no legitimate defense.
+Both in state and federal court, his Law Department relies on litigation misconduct to defend state agencies and officials sued for official misconduct, agencies and officials sued for official misconduct, including corruption, where it has no legitimate defense.
 It files motions to dismiss on the pleadings which falsify, distort, or omit the pivotal pleaded allegations or which improperly argue against those allegations, without any probative evidence whatever.
 These motions also misrepresent the law or are unsupported by law.
 Yet, when this defense misconduct - readily verifiable from litigation files - is brought to the Attorney General's attention, he fails to take any corrective steps.
+This, restricted the misconduct corrust in cases of great attention, he tails to take any corrective steps.
 This, notwithstanding the misconduct occurs in cases of great public import.
-For its part, the courts - state and federal - give the Attorney General a "oreen light"
+For its part, the courts - state and federal - give the Attorney General a "green light."